Regulatory framework for the manufacture of medicines

 APL has joined the 17 UN Global Goals and the Agenda 2030 for Sustainable development.

-Based on the owner's expectations of APL as a state-owned company, our mission, our connection to, for example, the UN Global Compact and Fossilfri Sweden, as well as our stakeholders' expectations and ambitions, APL has chosen to prioritize five of the goals:
+Based on the owner's expectations of APL as a state-owned company, our mission, our connection to, for example, the UN Global Compact and Fossil Free Sweden, as well as our stakeholders' expectations and ambitions, APL has chosen to prioritize six of the goals:

 - Good health and well-being (Goal 3)